Can Professors Detect Plagiarism: How do the Teachers Check

 Checking past papers

-Universities store the past papers that have been previously submitted by students.
+Universities store the papers that have been previously submitted by students.
 For instance, admission essays are kept for future comparison with fresh applications that are being made by students.

 If a student submits work that is similar to what is in their databases, plagiarism will be detected.
 It prevents students from reusing their assignments or copying already submitted work.